 We pray for all those engaged in the fight against the virus which threatens us all – and for those who suffer from it.

-St Barbara’s Church aims to support a number of charities throughout the year, with special collections at various services and events, or by donating the collection from the United Parish Worship service which takes place in our village twice a year.
-Churches in The Beckford Group have committed to support the CATCH Project in Mzamomhle, East London, South Africa.
+St Barbara’s Church aims to support a number of charities throughout the year, with special collections at various services and events.
+Churches in The Beckford Group have also committed to support the CATCH Project in Mzamomhle, East London, South Africa.

 There’s more information about our parish on the opens in a new windowA Church Near You website